p0ntan/vteam-bike-brain/README.md

 ./setup.bash up
 ```

+In the container tests and linters can be executed with pytest, pytlint or flake8.
+But the program (app.py) itself is depending on the server to be running and won't work without it.

 ## Teardown
 This will start a container and keep it in the shell.
 To remove images when container is closed, run:
 ```